 The American Historians organization is one of the largest and most prestigious historical associations in the country.
 Nine Polis staff presented papers at this event and Dr. Bodenhamer showcased a large body of work pertaining to the religious life of the City of Indianapolis.

-Karen Comer presented SAVI at the American Public Health Association annual meeting in Washington, D.C., marking the beginning of our engagement with the public health and health care sectors.
+Karen Comer presents SAVI at the American Public Health Association annual meeting in Washington, D.C., marking the beginning of our engagement with the public health and health care sectors.
 (Frederickson, K.E.
 “Enhanced Local Coordination and Collaboration through the Social Assets and Vulnerabilities Indicators (SAVI) Project.”
 Proceedings of the 126th Annual Meeting and Exposition of the American Public Health Association, Washington, D.C., November 1998.)

 The City Street Centerline project launched.